SushiB4/SourcingGames/README.md

 # SourcingGames
-Approach to solve the Sourcing Games
+Approach and solutions to the OSINT challenges from https://sourcing.games/